wasny0ps/Ethernaut-Challenges/Challenges/Motorbike/README.md

 > Ethernaut's motorbike has a brand new upgradeable engine design.
 Would you be able to selfdestruct its engine and make the motorbike unusable ?

-This set of Solidity contracts demonstrates a simple upgradeability pattern using EIP-1967, which enables you to upgrade the logic of a smart contract while maintaining its storage and state.
-EIP-1967 introduces a proxy contract that delegates calls to an implementation contract.
-This allows you to upgrade the implementation without changing the proxy contract's address or the storage layout.
+This set of Solidity contracts demonstrates a simple upgradeability pattern using **EIP-1967**, which enables you to upgrade the logic of a smart contract while maintaining its storage and state.
+EIP-1967 introduces a proxy contract that delegates calls to an implementation contract. **This allows you to upgrade the implementation without changing the proxy contract's address or the storage layout**.

 The `Motorbike` contract is a proxy contract that delegates function calls to its implementation.
 Here's how it works:

 - **Initialization**: The constructor of `Motorbike` takes an address `_logic` as an argument, which represents the initial implementation contract.
 It checks if `_logic` is a valid contract address using the `Address.isContract()` function from OpenZeppelin.
 Then, it sets the `_IMPLEMENTATION_SLOT` to the `_logic` address.
 After that, it attempts to delegate call the `initialize()` function of the `_logic` contract.

- - **Delegation**: The `fallback` function of the `Motorbike` contract is triggered when an unknown function is called on the proxy contract.
-It delegates the call to the current implementation by using the address stored in the `_IMPLEMENTATION_SLOT`.
+ - **Delegation**: The `fallback` function of the `Motorbike` contract is triggered when an unknown function is called on the proxy contract. **It delegates the call to the current implementation by using the address stored in the** `_IMPLEMENTATION_SLOT`.

 The `Engine` contract is the implementation contract meant to be used with the `Motorbike` proxy.
 It inherits from `Initializable`, which is a part of the OpenZeppelin library.

 - **Initialization**: The `initialize()` function initializes the contract state.
 It sets the `horsePower` to 1000 and the `upgrader` to the sender's address.

 - **Upgrade and Call**: The `upgradeToAndCall()` function is used to upgrade the implementation of the proxy and execute a function on the new implementation.
 This function requires the sender to have the `upgrader` role.
 It calls `_authorizeUpgrade()` to ensure the sender is authorized.
 Then, it upgrades the implementation using `_upgradeToAndCall()`.
-If `data` is provided, it delegates calls to the new implementation with the provided data.
+If `data` is provided, **it delegates calls to the new implementation with the provided data**.

 - **Authorization Check**: The `_authorizeUpgrade()` function restricts the upgrade functionality to the `upgrader` role.
 If the sender is not the `upgrader`, the upgrade is denied.